George Mason: Virginia House of Burgesses

 Although the British were victorious over the French in the war, King George III's government felt that the North American colonies were not paying their way, since little direct tax revenue from the colonies was received.
-The Sugar Act of 1764 had its greatest effect in New England and did not cause widespread objection.
+The Sugar Act 1764 had its greatest effect in New England and did not cause widespread objection.
 The Stamp Act the following year affected all 13 colonies, as it required revenue stamps to be used on papers required in trade and in the law.
 When word of passage of the Stamp Act reached Williamsburg, the House of Burgesses passed the Virginia Resolves, asserting that Virginians had the same rights as if they resided in Britain, and that they could only be taxed by themselves or their elected representatives.
 The Resolves were mostly written by a fiery-spoken new member for Louisa County, Patrick Henry.

 Mason slowly moved from being a peripheral figure towards the center of Virginia politics, but his published response to the Stamp Act, which he opposed, is most notable for the inclusion of his anti-slavery views.
 George Washington or George William Fairfax, the burgesses for Fairfax County, may have asked Mason's advice as to what steps to take in the crisis.
 Mason drafted an act to allow for one of the most common court actions, replevin, to take place without the use of stamped paper, and sent it to George Washington, by then one of Fairfax County's burgesses, to gain passage.
 This action contributed to a boycott of the stamps.
 With the courts and trade paralyzed, the British Parliament repealed the Stamp Act in 1766 but continued to assert the right to tax the colonies.